 The 20-year mark

-Since 1986, Eastman Kodak has risen about 50% (excluding dividends) for a miserable yearly return of 2%.
-Against that, Oracle is up 60 times in value.
-With Kodak, your $100,000 has turned into $150,000.
-With Oracle, it's swelled to $6 million.
+Since 1988, Eastman Kodak is actually down about 50%, for a miserable average yearly loss of 3.4%.
+Against that, Dell is up 100 times in value.
+With Kodak, your $100,000 has turned into just over $50,000.
+With Dell, it's swelled to $10 million.
 That's the difference between thousands and millions for long-term investors.

-At Motley Fool Hidden Gems, we search for these multimillion-dollar opportunities by analyzing promising small-cap growth stories like HealthExtras
+At Motley Fool Hidden Gems, we search for these multimillion-dollar opportunities by analyzing promising small-cap growth stories like Ctrip.com

-For a free trial with no obligation to subscribe, click here.
+For a free trial of the investing newsletter with no obligation to subscribe, click here.